andybalham/blog-source-code/blog-posts/inter-stack-parameters.md

 }
 ```

-The next step was to do was define `HttpApi` and a parameter that contains the deployment time value of the corresponding `url` property.
+The next step was to do was define the `HttpApi` and a parameter that contains the deployment time value of the corresponding `url` property.

 ```TypeScript
 const httpApi = new HttpApi(this, 'CreditReferenceHttpApi', {